Gnarlyluck/Cocktail_social/README.md

 # Cocktail Social
 ### Created by: |Schuyler Luckey| [Github](https://github.com/Gnarlyluck)| [LinkedIn](https://www.linkedin.com/in/schuyler-luckey/) |
 ***
 ### This app is dedicated to sharing your favorite cocktails or sharing your new experiments and getting feedback.
-Here you can find out what your friends and peers are cooking up behind the bar.
+Here you can find out what your friends and peers are mixing up behind the bar.

 # To get started here simply:
 * Provide your email adress